-Sensation, sense organs / special organs, Perception and factors affecting it, Attention and concentration, Memory and its stages, types and methods to improve it, Types and theories of thinking, Cognition and levels of cognition, Problem solving and decision making strategies, Communication Its types, modes and factors affecting it Non-verbal cues and Characteristics of a good communicator
+Introduction of Behavioural Sciences; Understanding Behaviour.
+Sensation, sense organs / special organs, Perception and factors affecting it, Attention, concentration, Memory, types and methods to improve it, Types and theories of thinking, Cognition and levels of cognition, Problem solving and decision making strategies, Communication Its types.